Updated June 9, 2023

 Apache Pig is a tool/platform for analyzing large datasets and performing extended data operations.
 Pig is used with Hadoop.
 All pig scripts internally get converted into map-reduce tasks and then get executed.
-It can handle structured, semi-structured and unstructured data.
-Pig stores, its result into HDFS.
+It can handle structured, semi-structured, and unstructured data.
+Pig stores its result in HDFS.
 In this article, we learn more types of Pig Commands.

 Here are some characteristics :

 - Self-Optimizing: Pig can optimize the execution jobs; the user has the freedom to focus on semantics.

-- Ease to Program: Pig provides high-level language/dialect known as Pig Latin, which is easy to write.
-Pig Latin provides many operators, which programmer can use to process the data.
+- Easy to Program: Pig provides a high-level language/dialect known as Pig Latin, which is easy to write.
+Pig Latin provides many operators that programmers can use to process the data.
 The programmer has the flexibility to write their functions as well.

 - Extensible: Pig facilitates the creation of custom functions called UDFs (User-defined functions), which make programmers capable of achieving any processing requirement fast & efficiently.
 The pig script runs on a shell known as the grunt.

 Why Pig Commands?

 Programmers not good with Java usually struggle to write programs in Hadoop, i.e., writing map-reduce tasks.
 Pig Latin, which is quite alike SQL language, is a boon for them.
 Its multi-query approach reduces the length of the code.

-So overall it is concise and effective way of programming.
+So overall, it is a concise and effective way of programming.
 Pig Commands can invoke code in many languages like JRuby, Jython, and Java.

 The Architecture of Pig Commands

-All the scripts written in Pig-Latin over grunt shell go to the parser for checking the syntax and other miscellaneous checks also happens.
+All the scripts written in Pig-Latin over the grunt shell go to the parser to check the syntax, and other miscellaneous checks also happen.
 The output of the parser is a DAG.
 The Optimizer receives the DAG and performs logical optimization tasks such as projection and push-down.
 Then compiler compiles the logical plan to MapReduce jobs.
-Finally, these MapReduce jobs are submitted to Hadoop in sorted order.
-These jobs get executed and produce desired results.
+In the end, Hadoop receives these MapReduce jobs in sorted order.
+These jobs execute and produce the desired results.

-Pig-Latin data model is fully nested, and it allows complex data types such as map and tuples.
+The pig-Latin data model is fully nested, allowing complex data types such as maps and tuples.